Skip to content

 Link to questionnaire:https://cls.ucl.ac.uk/wp-content/uploads/2017/07/BCS70_age5_test_booklet.pdf (opens in new tab)

 Scoring:The scoring scheme adopted was based on 30 developmental items suggested by Koppitz (1968), but used the Harris point system of scoring, whereby one point was awarded for each item represented in the drawing (e.g. presence of a head, eyes, etc.) giving a maximum possible score of 30.
 Weights were assigned to values of items depending on the frequency with which they appeared in the children's drawings.
 Items which appeared frequently in drawings were assigned negative weights which were applied if children did not produce them.
 Items which appeared infrequently in drawings were assigned positive weights which were applied if children did produce them.
-These are the equivalent of the expected and unexpected Items as described by Koppitz for this age group (see Golding pp. 279-283).
+These are the equivalent of the expected and unexpected Items as described by Koppitz for this age group (see Golding pp. 279-283 in 'Technical Resources' below).

 Item-level variable(s):f020 - f083